-Finally, under Page settings you can add some extra padding before and after your main content, and hide the featured image in the Single view of the post.
+More info about the templates can be found here.
+Finally, under Page settings you can add some extra padding before and after your main content, and hide the featured image in the single view of the post.

-Categories will help your to organize and group your posts.
+Categories help organize and group your posts.
 These and tags are the only way to know which articles are related to each other, either by keywords or subject.
-Add a new category from Categories→Add New, immediately you can see a set of options like:

-Create a new page from Pages→Add New.
-Set the Breadcrumbs not to appear and check the Remove top/bottom content padding from Page Settings.
-We are using the Default page template under Page attributes, because we need the Page sidebar active.
+Create a new page under Pages > Add New.
+Hide the Breadcrumbs and select Remove top/bottom content padding under Page Settings.
+We are using the Default page template under Page attributes because we need the Page sidebar active.

 Setting up the slider/featured content

-Then set Columns to three and posts per page to five.
-Under the Advanced tab of the block you will need to add these classes is-style-ignition-public-opinion-layout-hero-3
+Set columns to three and posts per page to five.
+Under the Advanced tab of the block you will need to add this class is-style-ignition-public-opinion-layout-hero-3

 Finally add under Global Settings section a new location and set it to Main Container (before).
 Then make sure it appears only in your homepage.